Ascaya’s first residence is now complete.

 And the roof deck over the entertainment area offers an outdoor fireplace with views of the Strip and the surrounding mountains. ”You don’t have the night light impact of Las Vegas proper, so you can see all the stars,” he says.
 “This home takes advantage of all the natural elements, plus the views.”

-As Dino would say: “Ain’t that a kick in the head?”
+As Mr. Martin once sang: “Ain’t that a kick in the head!”

 For more, go here.